 Only one course may be taken during the employee’s regular work schedule for full-time employees.
 If on a part-time schedule, the employee must arrange for class to be before or after their assigned work schedule.
 The employee must be in good standing with the College and have no disciplinary actions during the past 12 months.
 This is not an entitlement; the first priority is the mission and function of the College and our responsibility to the College community is dependent upon each other for timely services.
 If, however, such arrangements can be made, the employee’s supervisor and the appropriate Dean/VP must approve in writing, prior to registration, the revised work schedule necessary to attend the class.
 The employee’s actual work time excluding class time remains undiminished, and care should be exercised regarding how the revised work schedule may affect others.
 This policy does not apply for summer sessions, study abroad, or other special programs.

-Tuition payments are limited to four (4) academic years (or the equivalent thereof).
-Tuition payments will not cover summer directed inquiries or other courses for which the instructor is paid on the basis of the number of enrollees.
-A spouse, partner or child of eligible employees may take music lessons and may enroll as special students in various courses at special rates.
+Tuition payments are limited to four (8 semesters) academic terms (including summer) regardless of the number of hours a student is enrolled.
+In other words, tuition remission is not pro-rated, therefore a student enrolled for only 4 credit hours will still be using one of the 8 terms for which they are eligible.
+A spouse, partner, or child of eligible employees may take music lessons and may enroll as special students in various courses at special rates.
 For specific details regarding special fees, inquire at Rhodes Express located in Burrow Hall.

 - After 1 year of full-time employment — one-third tuition at Rhodes will be remitted.